SAP/credential-digger/README.md

 Credential Digger is a Github scanning tool that identifies hardcoded credentials (Passwords, API Keys, Secret Keys, Tokens, personal information, etc).
 Credential Digger has a clear advantage compared to the other Github scanners in terms of False Positive reduction in the scan reports.
-Credential Digger is using two Machine Learning Models to identify false positivies, especially in Password identification:
+Credential Digger is using two Machine Learning Models to identify false positives, especially in Password identification:
 - Path Model: Identify the portion of code that contains fake credentials used for testing and example purposes (ex.
 Unit tests).
 - Snippet Model: Identify the portion of code used to authenticate with passwords, and distinguish between real and fake passwords.